navkar/Predictions/README.md

 ### 2031 (or earlier) ###
 ---
-* Boundary changes in India
+* Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)